julioportella/CapstoneRepo/README.md

 ## Team members and roles

-List the team members and their roles.
+#List the team members and their roles.
 Write out the expectations for each role in the project.

+Team members:

+# Derek Wales

+# Joao Mansur

+# Julio Portella:
+Software developer and healthcare informatics enthusiast.
+I am expected to do the mathematical analysis and to work on the hard parts of the software development process.
+On the other hand, I am expected to support my teammates in the areas where they are more capable.

 ## Supporting resources